 - Stretch characteristics are different.
 So Dyneema should be sized according to stretch not strength when replacing wire rope.

 - Minimal “creep” will occur over the life of the line.

 - “Construction stretch” will occur after splicing and should be removed by loading up the lines after splicing.
-You also need to account for the stretch and make the line shorter than the size required when making the splices.

 - Dyneema can crush a thimble under load so use closed thimbles or sailmakers thimbles.

 - Dyneema needs needs curves with a radius 5 times the line diameter to maintain strength.